New Teacher Advice Every New Teacher Needs

 Policies are a great thing to think about ahead of time, so when issues arise, you’ll know how to handle them.
 For instance, what is your policy on homework?
 Do you give it?
 When is it expected to be turned in?
 How will students know what to do?
 Make sure you check with your school to find out what policies they already have and expect you to enforce them.

 Students must know that if they break a rule, there will be a consequence.
 You also need to make sure any consequences you have, you are willing to enforce.
 If you say something, you better be willing to back that up.
 I made this mistake during my first year of teaching when my students were throwing crayons.
 I took them away and said they couldn’t use them for the rest of the year.
 The next week, we needed crayons for a project and I gave them back.
 That showed my students that I was not true to my word and I needed to make sure my consequences were something I could actually follow through on.
-I suggest using a logical consequence to the behavior: moving away from the situation, losing the item being misused, removal from the group or class, cleaning up the mess made, etc. To see my list of consequences that I use to sign up for my free guidebook for new teachers.
+I suggest using a logical consequence to the behavior: moving away from the situation, losing the item being misused, removal from the group or class, cleaning up the mess made, etc. To see my list of consequences that I use to sign up for my free guidebook.

 Rewards & Incentives

 Who doesn’t love working toward a goal?!
 One way to set this up is to think of the procedures and routines that your students may be struggling with.
 How can you turn that into a goal that students will be rewarded with after completion?
 Does it need to be a whole class goal, a small group goal, or an individual goal?
 One way I like to do this is to reward my students with Class Dojo points.
-If you’re not sure what Class Dojo is, I explained it all here on this blog post.
+If you’re not sure what Class Dojo is, I explained it all here in this blog post.
 Several of the positive points are our procedures, so when a student is completing the procedure correctly they are awarded points.
 They can also receive points for completing various jobs around the classroom.
 Students can use their Dojo points to spend in our Class Store.
 You can read more about how I run my class store here.